Ranked: the 63 GREATEST chocolate bars of all time

 Like_the_Grand_Canyon/Flickr/CC BY-NC 2.0

-It was a good day when you found one of these lurking inside your packed lunchbox.
-Produced by Cadbury, each pack was filled with two wafer fingers covered in chocolate.
-Time Out initially launched in the UK and Ireland in 1992, before releasing in Canada a decade later.
-Much to fans' dismay, it was taken off the shelves in 2016, replaced with the Time Out Wafer, a single version with significantly less chocolate.
+Produced by Cadbury, each Time Out pack was filled with two wafer fingers covered in chocolate.
+The bar initially launched in the UK and Ireland in 1992, before being released in Canada a decade later.
+Much to fans' dismay, it was taken off shelves in 2016 and replaced with the Time Out Wafer, a single version with significantly less chocolate.

 <p>pearsonscandy/Instagram</p>